 First select the proper training category from the products menu (ie, HIPAA for Healthcare Providers, HIPAA for Business Associates, etc).
 Once you choose the category, there should be a texas icon on the right hand side of the page which you can click on to go to the Texas HB 300 versions of the training.

-You can also click on the links below to go directly to the Texas HB 300 versions of the training:
+You can also click on the links below to go directly to the Texas HB 300 versions of the training and organizational compliance:

 HIPAA and Texas HB 300 Training for Healthcare Providers